karpurgauram/pratyabhijna/content/ sacred poetry/do you think it's forever.md

 if i can’t have...you!!!!!

 —`that mysterious guy [alter-ego]`.
-—*inspired by queen taylor swift from her TLOS-ELIZABETH TAYLOR SONG*.
+—*inspired by queen taylor swift;
+from her TLOS-ELIZABETH TAYLOR SONG*.
 ——
 </pre>
 </div>